Archive for March 18, 2012

 In summary, ask yourself how you can live in 100% congruity with your message.
 Until you do and have a good start on these other characteristics, your quest to change the world and create a movement will most likely remain elusive.About Marnie Pehrson

 Are you a Light Bearer?
 Take the FREE Light Bearer Assessment.
 It's a quick and easy way to find out where you are in the Light Bearer Process...
 Marnie Pehrson is a best-selling author, speaker, certified SimplyHealedTM practitioner, platform builder and publishing coach who shows you how to ignite the WOW-Factor in your life and business through the power of synergistic relationships and collaboration.
-Find out how you can work with Marnie here.
+To find out more about working with Marnie, click here.